Wednesday, July 31, 2013

 To underscore the unity, every track credits vocals to “Crosby, Stills, Nash”, as if there was any doubt.
 Beyond that, each man contributes instrumentally to his own compositions, with Stills more often than not playing lead guitar wherever one calls for it.
 The rest of the backing is courtesy of various regulars from their work apart, such as Russ Kunkel, Craig Doerge, George Perry and Joe Vitale—Miami meets L.A., if you will.

 Crosby was still pulling his weight at this stage, as the excellent “Shadow Captain” demonstrates atop side one.
 “Anything At All” seems a tad dramatic, but “In My Dreams” is more along the lines of his ruminations.
 Nash’s high harmony is everywhere, and his songs vary from tedious to striking.
-“Carried Away” and “Cold Rain” are slow and depressing; the same could almost be said of “Cathedral”, but here he manages to nail the dynamics and near-psychedelia.
+“Carried Away”, with its piano and harmonica, almost suggests Neil Young.
+Like “Cold Rain”, it’s slow and depressing; the same could almost be said of “Cathedral”, but here he manages to nail the dynamics and near-psychedelia.
 The one everybody remembers is “Just A Song Before I Go”, famously written in ten minutes.